alkhateeb49/java-fundamentals/README.md

 - - Restaurant.java -> Class that contain  a name, a number of stars betweeen 0 and 5, and a price category
 - - Review.java -> should have a body, an author, and a number of stars.
 - - Library.java -> main class to run the code.
-- - Shop.java -> Shop class
+- - Shop.java -> Shop class The users want shops!
+Create a Shop class.
-- - Theater.java -> Theater class
+- - Theater.java -> Theater class,The users want theaters!
+Create a Theater class; a Theater should have a name and all of the movies currently showing there.
+(Strings are fine for the movies; no need to create another class.)

-Run `./gradlew test` To test the Code.
+Run `./gradlew test` To test the Code, And see test cases on teset class.

 ---